-Two Medium frames, for example, will often have different seat-tube lengths that will fit different riders.
-Important measurements for handling and fit, such as reach, must be compared to the seat-tube length to define how long the bike is, relative to the height of the rider.
+Two Medium frames, for example, will often have different seat tube lengths that will fit different riders.
+While the seat tube length doesn’t directly affect the handling of the bike, important measurements for handling and fit, such as reach, must be compared to the seat tube length to define how long the bike is relative to the height of the rider.

 Effective top tube length

 This determines how low the bars can sit relative to the bottom bracket.
-In other words, it determines the minimum bar height.
-Stack also has an important but rather unintuitive relationship with reach.
+In other words, it determines the minimum bar height, with no spacers under the stem.
+Stack also has an important but rather unintuitive relationship with reach…

 Of all the commonly available numbers in a bike’s geometry chart, reach provides the best impression of how a bike will fit.
-It defines how roomy the bike will feel, for a given stem length, when ridden out of the saddle.
+Along with the stem length, it defines how roomy the bike will feel when ridden out of the saddle, and alongside the effective seat angle, it determines how roomy the bike will feel when in the saddle too.
 There is one small caveat to that though, and it’s to do with the stack height.